dastraus007/PersonalizeNewsUpdateAggregator/readme.md

 ### Steps:
 1. Clone the repository from GitHub.
 2. Navigate to the project directory.
-3. You need to complete the secrets (API key and email password) for the code to work.(gemini ai,news bi api, email+password)
+3. You need to complete the secrets (API key and email password) for the code to work.(gemini ai,news api, email+password)
 4. Run `docker-compose up` to start the application.
 There is for every project docker-compose file.
 You have to start them all up.
 (If there is a problem with the UserData server, this should be done)

 ### Testing the Application: